Love Is a Many-Splendored Thing (song): In popular culture

 The song is played in the opening scene of Grease.
 Other films that used the song include Circle of Friends, Private Parts, St. Trinian's, St. Trinian's 2: The Legend of Fritton's Gold, and The Nutty Professor 2.
 The song, among others, was referenced in Moulin Rouge! when Christian says, "Love is like oxygen - love is a many splendored thing - love lifts us up where we belong!
 All you need is love!"

 In an episode of the American sitcom Family Ties, an overjoyed Alex sings the song as he comes home after falling for a girl at his college.
 His father, Steve, joins in.

 It has been also heard in the series Bones, in the 14th episode of the third season sung by Dr. Zack Addy (Eric Millegan).

+On the 30 May 1987 edition of American Top 40, Casey Kasem claimed that "Love Is A Many-Splendored Thing" and Chic's "Le Freak" were the only two #1 chart entries, at the time, which had returned to #1 for a second and a third time.
+"Le Freak" did, but "Love Is A Many-Splendored Thing" only returned for a second time, and then only on the Best Sellers in Stores chart.